apache/ignite/assembly/libs/readme.txt

-To enable any of optional Ignite modules when starting a standalone node, move corresponding module folder from 'libs/optional' to 'libs' before running 'ggstart.{sh|bat}' script.
+To enable any of optional Ignite modules when starting a standalone node, move corresponding module folder from 'libs/optional' to 'libs' before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

 If you need to add your own classes to classpath of the node (e.g., task classes), put them